 Lecture on Bachelor level, usually offered in summer.

-In Foundation of Artificial Intelligence you will learn the basics of how computer try to mimic intelligence or human behavior.
+In Foundation of Artificial Intelligence you will learn how computers can display intelligent behaviour.

 - History of AI